ycrc/ycrc.github.io/docs/clusters/bouchet_amd.md

 ## Software modules

 We have recompiled most software modules with compilation flags that enabled them to run on both Intel and AMD nodes.
-If you are running any software compiled with CUDA on the RTX Pro 6000 Blackwell Server Edition GPUs, please use the modules installed with CUDA 12.8.0.
-Software built with older CUDA versions may fail or result inpoorer performance.
+If you are running any software compiled with CUDA on RTX Pro 6000 Blackwell or B200 GPUs, please use the modules installed with CUDA 12.8.0.
+Software built with older CUDA versions may fail or result in poorer performance.
 If you see any missing modules or experience issues with software modules, please [reach out to us](/).

 ## Compiling your code